Search waterheatertimer.org / all results

-Water must be kept out of mast or underground conduit, or short can occur.
+Water must be kept out of mast and underground conduit, or short can occur.

-Water can also cause rusted box and deterioration of electrical connections.
+-Moisture can cause rusted box and deterioration of electrical connections.

-The meter 'stabs' into meter box using 4 prongs, similar to extension cord plugging into a wall socket.
+-The meter 'stabs' into meter box using 4 prongs, comparable to extension cord plugging into wall socket.

 How to install your own electric meter